garrandall/popular-music-data/tracks/rip-screw-travis-scott.md

 Screw found international sound because—
-Throughout the South, and it's new to, um...
+Throughout the South, and it's new to, um
 Shawty got a thing for us